 Refer to section 2.5 for accident prevention when using the PTO shaft

-Grease both universal joints every 8 hours, or daily.
-Every 100 hours, or every 2 weeks, separate the telescoping members and grease along the length of the inner shaft.
+Grease both universal joints every 8 hours/daily.
+Every 100 hours or every two weeks, separate the telescoping members and grease along the length of the inner shaft.

 8.3 GEARBOX